 What Is CBD?

 Cannabidiol (CBD) is one of the many cannabinoids found in the hemp plant.
 CBD is the most abundant cannabinoid found in the hemp plant.
 CBD is the most potentially beneficially useful of all the cannabinoids.
-It can act as an anticonvulsant, anti-inflammatory, anti-tumor, anti-psychotic, anti-insomnia, antidepressant, anxiolytic, antioxidant, neuroprotective, immunostimulant, and anti-spastic.

 The Endocannabinoid System